Bryan Johnson: Use of confidentiality agreements

-Anti-aging attempts
+Anti-aging protocol

+In 2019, Johnson stated he had for years maintained health-compromising habits, due to the demands of entrepreneurship and as a young father.
+He started improving his well-being through standard health interventions before shifting toward anti-aging experimentation in 2021.

-On October 13, 2021, Johnson announced an anti-aging attempt called "Project Blueprint."
-Johnson underwent a series of six monthly 1-liter plasma transfusions with his son as the donor for one of the transfusions, but he says he will not repeat the transfusions due to lack of benefits.
+In 2023, Johnson underwent a series of monthly 1-liter plasma transfusions over a six month period.
+One of these six transfusions was a tri-generational transfusion experiment, with Johnson's 17 year old son serving as the donor for Johnson, then Johnson was himself donor for his father.
+He says he will not repeat the transfusions due to lack of benefits.
 The FDA has stated that transfusions such as the kind Johnson had are without benefit and may be harmful.
 Johnson follows a strict dietary and lifestyle regimen in pursuit of life extension.

+Since 2023, Johnson has publicly shared his biomarker data and engaged in competitive biohacking against other people.
+The idea was recommended by Kate Tolo.
+In 2025, Johnson recorded a DunedinPACE speed of aging score at 0.503 per calendar year.
+DunedinPACE is a DNA methylation biomarker used to estimate the pace of biological aging.

 His attempts have been met with criticism from some experts in fields related to aging.
 Moshe Szyf, a professor of pharmacology and therapeutics at McGill University, has expressed skepticism that science is yet capable of achieving the remarkable results that Johnson claims to be reaching.
-Andrew Steele, a longevity scientist and author, claims that no amount of the practices that Johnson is doing can change his genes.
+Andrew Steele, a longevity scientist and author, emphasizes that no amount of the practices that Johnson is doing can change his genes.

 Recognition

 In 2016, Johnson received the University of Chicago Booth's Distinguished Alumni Award.

 Johnson was featured in the 2020 documentary I Am Human about brain–machine interfaces, and is the subject of the 2025 Netflix documentary Don't Die: The Man Who Wants to Live Forever.
-In 2025, he was invited to speak at the Bitcoin Conference stating that he desires to live until the year 2140, the last Bitcoin halving.
+In 2025, he was invited to speak at the Bitcoin Conference stating that he desires to live until the year 2140, the last Bitcoin halving, when he would be 163.
+An excerpt from the documentary played on a loop at the Wellcome Collection's 2026 exhibition "The Coming of Age", with Johnson describing his regimen of taking pills, eating vegetables while doing lunges, and going to bed at 8:30 pm without exceptions.